 Michael is one of these.
 By the time he had reached 45 years old, Michael had suffered three heart attacks.
 His standing heart rate was 106 beats per minute, and he suffered from hypertension.
 He was diagnosed with a condition that makes him susceptible to heart attacks when coming down from peak exercise.

 As part of his health routine, Michael walks five miles four or five times a week.
 He started slowly but now walks at a steady four miles per hour.
 Without the aid of medication, his standing heart rate has reduced to 88 bpm, and his blood pressure reading is now in the normal band.
 He swears that mild physical exercise has been a major aid to his mental and physical wellbeing.
 He told me: “After walking, being in the open air, and at one with nature, I feel more relaxed, less stressed, and more able to cope with whatever the day throws at me.
 I’m convinced that this better mental health has contributed directly to better physical health, and vice versa.”

 You do not have to spend hours in the gym or running to gain the benefits of exercise.
 Anything that involves movement and breathing counts.
 You might consider dance classes, martial arts, sports such as tennis or rowing, and so on.

 As Michael’s experience shows, slower forms of exercise also have positive benefits for anxiety and stress.
 You might also take up Tai Chi, Qi Gong, Yoga, or Pilates.

 Try different exercise routines.
 Start slow and build up a little more each day or week.
 Find the exercise you enjoy and embrace it.
 You’ll find that you:

 · Are more able to deal with life’s ups and downs

 · Have a sense of purpose you had forgotten existed

-You don’t have to suffer from stress and anxiety.
+You do not have to suffer from stress and anxiety as you can see, simple exercise helps anxiety.
 Get in touch with me now, and let’s work together to destress your life.